 “I feel the same way,” Mr. Bishop said.
 “It’s an anomaly and it just doesn’t work for me.”

-HDC member Marie Williams said that given the use of gray Jerusalem stone, her first impression of the proposed building was that it looked like the Guggenheim Museum.
+HDC member Marie Williams said that given the use of Jerusalem stone, her first impression of the proposed building was that it looked like the Guggenheim Museum.

 “Do your clients have comments?”
 Ms. Williams asked.
 “This is a spiritual statement in the heart of Greenwich, in an old somewhat staid town that’s trying to move itself forward while maintaining its historical fabric.
 I’d like to hear from your clients.”